Mauriell H. Amechi, Ph.D.

-Social Scientist, Professor, and Speaker in Norfolk, VA
+Social Scientist, Professor, and Consultant in Chicago, IL

-A product of Chicago Public Schools, the Chicago Westside native received his B.A. in Communication (with high distinction) from the University of Illinois at Urbana-Champaign.
-Subsequently, he finished an M.A. in higher education and student affairs from The Ohio State University.
-He later earned a Ph.D. in Educational Leadership and Policy Analysis from the University of Wisconsin-Madison with a concentration in higher education.
+Born and raised in Chicago, the West Side native is a proud alumnus of Chicago Public Schools.
+He earned his B.A. with honors from the University of Illinois at Urbana-Champaign and M.A. from Ohio State University.
+He also holds a Ph.D. in Educational Leadership and Policy Analysis from the University of Wisconsin, Madison.